JahnaviDarbhamulla/Passcode_Piggy_Bank/README.md

 ![pass](https://user-images.githubusercontent.com/76477365/119937886-253c0200-bfa9-11eb-9599-9a5f5bba9dd6.jpg)

-### Once you add the password to your piggy bank,the details get saved in data.txt file and the the feilds are cleared for the nest password to be saved.
+### Once you add the password to your piggy bank,the details get saved in piggy_bank.txt file and the the feilds are cleared for the nest password to be saved.

 ![store](https://user-images.githubusercontent.com/76477365/119937896-29681f80-bfa9-11eb-8ad4-a325585ccc99.jpg)